Just like the good guys have a Command Roster

 .
 A subtrope of Badass Crew

-- Lupin III and his gang practically embody this trope.
+- Lupin III and his gang are the epitome of the trope:

 - Lupin: The Mastermind + Coordinator of the group's activities, he's also their Gadget Guy, a master Con Artist, and an accomplished Pickpocket.
 See also: Master of Disguise.